Storey’s 2 TD runs help Western Kentucky beat Army 17-8

 THE TAKEAWAY

 Western Kentucky has won four of its last five to eclipse its win total from 2018.

-Army has lost two straight.
+Army will regroup after two straight losses with season-low offensive production.
+The late touchdown prevented a shutout that Army hasn’t had since 2014.

 UP NEXT